-- One for the series in general, but take a look over at the Crowning Music of Awesome tab sometime, and realise that this is probably one of the only fighting games to qualify for that page.
+- One for the series in general, but take a look over at the Crowning Music of Awesome tab sometime, and realize that this is probably one of the few fighting games to qualify for that page.
 Most fighters don't put a big premium on their soundtracks since that really isn't what most players come to a fighting game for; it's all about visuals and gameplay, so the music gets put on the back burner for most of them.
 Not only does Killer Instinct have a better soundtrack than any fighter really needs or deserves, but the sheer length of that page and the fact that these soundtracks routinely sell gangbusters numbers proves that they are some of the best soundtracks in gaming period.

 - For anyone who was afraid that Kim Wu wouldn't be saved from scrappydom by coming back to KI, all fears can be assuaged from her trailer.
 She nonchalantly kicks Shadow Jago's ass all while spinning her nunchucks like a badass and spouting one-liner after one-liner.